-No matter where you live or how much space you have on your property, container plants are one of the best ways to level up your landscape.
+No matter where you live or how much space you have on your property, container plants are one of the best ways to level up your Florida landscape.

 Pots have a ton of benefits to offer you and your plants.
 Many Florida gardeners prefer container gardens because they save time and energy on maintenance.
 Containers also limit weeds and pests, which are rampant in the intense summer heat.
 This means a longer, healthier life for your plants.